nystudio107/minify/README.md

 ##Why minify inline HTML/CSS/JS code?

+Twig provides the `{% spaceless %}` tag, but it is not intended for use as a way to properly minify HTML/CSS/JS code.

 You already properly `gzip` output via `mod_deflate` with Apache or by enabling compression with `Nginx` for optimal delivery on production.
 You already use a task runner like `grunt` or `gulp` or CodeKit to minimize static resources like CSS/JS files.
 What's the point of minifying HTML/CSS/JS inline?

-Twig does provide the `{% spaceless %}` tag, but it is not intended for use as a way to properly minify HTML/CSS/JS code.

 Firstly, you want to keep HTML/CSS/JS comments and a nice hierarchical structure to your code, with plenty of readable whitespace for development, but want all of this stripped out of the HTML/CSS/JS that is served to your frontend.